Last updated July 2019

 We will review and update this Statement and our Policy on an annual basis to ensure they reflect our ongoing commitment.

-Any questions or comments regarding this Statement are welcomed and should be addressed to the Legal Services Manager.
+Any questions or comments regarding this Statement are welcomed and should be addressed to the RSC Legal Services.